Northwest Suburban Music Teachers Association

 NWSMTA sponsors a number of activities each year that provide students with performance opportunities.
 All student activities require an entrance fee.
 Many of the events give awards such as ribbons or medals.

-• FESTIVAL OF PIANOS (CANCELLED this year) The Festival of Pianos is an annual multi-piano performance for NWSMTA members and their students.
-It takes place on a Sunday afternoon in late September or early October.
+• FESTIVAL OF PIANOS The Festival of Pianos is an annual multi-piano performance for NWSMTA members and their students.
+It takes place on a Sunday afternoon in November.
 Students learn their parts during the summer or early fall, and then attend a rehearsal on the day before the performance.
 Recent Festivals have taken place at Northbrook Court.
 Performers receive a medal.

 • STUDENT RECITALS NWSMTA sponsors two Student Recitals each year.
 The Recitals take place on a Sunday afternoon in October and April.
 Each performer receives a personalized certificate.